3-2-1 Recipe Guidelines

 Layered stencils are usually available as a set.
 The beauty of two-pack or three-pack layered stencils is that you can choose to use just one or all stencils in the set.
 The designs you create will definitely be unique.

 Mask stencils are very handy when adding dimension to your design.
 They are designed as a stencil and stamp set.
 When completed, the second image will appear to be behind the first.
+For instructions and ideas, visit Tips for Using Stencils HERE and go to the 20-minute mark for this particular stencil and stamp set.

 PERSONAL STAMPED BACKGROUND: